Home

 Randall Zadar Bronze

 I had never sculpted anything before and had no idea I could.
 My uncle was a part-time jeweler and knew about the process.
 As he showed me the wax and how to shape it, something inside me said, “I can do this.”
 I took the tools and supplies home and eagerly started sculpting the Tucker miniature car.
-From that project, I learned how to sculpt, make molds, cast and finish pieces.
+From that project, I learned how to sculpt, make molds, cast, and finish pieces.
 My uncle set up a casting shop in his garage, and we spent an entire year working through failure after failure until I finally had a good casting of the Tucker.
-The lessons learned in these early days were the basis for the mold making and casting successes throughout my career.
+The lessons learned in these early days formed the basis for my mold-making and casting successes throughout my career.

 Randall Zadar

-Three Graces 1997 – Extremely Technical in Mold Making and Casting – One of the Most Sought After Miniatures – 7/8 Inch Tall
+Three Graces – 1997 – After Pierre Stephen, Derby Porcelain – Extremely Technical in Mold Making and Casting – One of the Most Sought-After Miniatures – 7/8 Inch Tall

 Randall Zadar